What to Know Before Applying for a Mortgage

 Government mortgages

-Unlike conventional loans, several mortgage types are backed by the federal government.
-You can look into FHA loans, VA loans, and USDA loans through the U.S. government, which are often easier to obtain.
+You can also look into FHA loans, VA loans, and USDA loans through the U.S. government, which are often easier to obtain.

 However, the term “easier” refers to the ability to take out a mortgage with a lower credit score or a smaller down payment.
 In other ways, government-backed mortgages are stricter and harder to qualify for.